wasserman-group/pyCADMium/paper/paper.md

 Diatomic molecules are among the most useful systems to test new ideas in quantum chemistry:

-- With only a handful of electrons, their computing time is short. `[COMMENT raghurama123]: This is a bit confusing.
-A reader may wonder if a diatomic with heavy atoms (say Uranium dimer) qualifies as a system with a handful of electrons.
-Please remove this sentence and/or include another point`
 - They highlight the present and ubiquitous problems of modern approximations.
 - By defining two fragments with an atom each, diatomics are ideal to implement and test quantum embedding methods.